KnowRe/swint-task/README.md

 # swint-task
 Batch task manager for Swint

-**Warning: This is not final draft yet, so do not use this until its official version is launched**
+**Warning: This is not the final draft yet, so do not use this until its official version is launched**

 ## Installation
 ```sh